hill-lab-chem/InhibNet/README.md

 ### 1) Install Python
 - Install **Python 3.9+** from https://www.python.org/downloads/
 - On Windows, check **“Add Python to PATH”** during installation.
-### 2) Create & Activate a Virtual Environment
+### 2) Download this repository and navigate to the path
+- This repo can be downloaded from the green code button
+-    Download zip
+-       Then you can expand the zip file
 - This can be done through Terminal, command line, etc.
 - Navigate to the folder containing InhibNet
-- (this repo can be downloaded from the green code button -> download zip -> then you can expand the zip file)
+-
+-
 ```bash
 cd /path/to/InhibNet-main
 #note that this won't be your exact path, find where you saved the Inhib-Net folder in file explorer, or finder and you can copy the file path